-Xeomin (incobotulinumtoxinA), made by Merz Pharmaceuticals, is approved by the US FDA for the treatment of adults with cervical dystonia or blepharospasm.
+Xeomin® (incobotulinumtoxinA), made by Merz Pharmaceuticals, is approved by the US FDA for the treatment of adults with cervical dystonia or blepharospasm and Moderate to severe frown lines between the eyebrows.
 IncobotulinumtoxinA is made from the bacteria that causes botulism.
 Botulinum toxin blocks nerve activity in the muscles, causing a temporary reduction in muscle activity.

-Xeomin is not yet approved for any cosmetic indications.
-By contrast, other drugs in this category, including Botox and Dysport, do have FDA approval for the treatment of facial wrinkles.
-Now that Xeomin is available and FDA approved, doctors can use it off-label to treat the same facial lines treated by Botox and Dysport, including frown lines, crow’s feet and forehead wrinkles.
+Xeomin® has now been approved for some cosmetic indications – Moderate to severe frown lines between the eyebrows.
+Similar to other drugs in this category, including Botox® and Dysport®, that also have FDA approval for the treatment of facial wrinkles.
+Now that Xeomin® is available and FDA approved, doctors can use it both on-label and off-label to treat the same facial lines treated by Botox® and Dysport®, including frown lines, crow’s feet and forehead wrinkles.

-Worldwide, more than 84,000 people have been treated with Xeomin injections.
+Worldwide, more than 84,000 people have been treated with Xeomin® injections.
 The U.S. is actually the 20th country to approve this new drug.
-It will be available in 50-unit and 100-unit vials.
+It is available in 50-unit and 100-unit vials.

 What are the risks?

 There is a risk that all botulinum toxin products may spread from the area where they were injected to other parts of the body, causing potentially life-threatening swallowing and breathing problems.
 This was predominantly seen in children treated with Botox off-label for cerebral palsy.
 These issues have not been reported among people who received botulinum products for cosmetic uses or to treat blepharospasm.

 Other risks may include bleeding and bruising at the injection site and allergic reactions such as itching, swelling or shortness of breath.
 Your doctor should discuss all the potential risks of this procedure with you during your consultation.